 Welcome to Trinity.

-Our style of worship involves movement in the pews or chairs.
-We stand for hymns, sit for lessons and kneel or stand for prayer.
+Our style of worship involves movement in the chairs.
+We stand for hymns, sit for lessons and stand for prayer.
 We use the phrase - as you are able - to allow for your abilities.
 You can always do whatever you are comfortable doing as part of your worship.

 During the COVID-19 pandemic

 The worship bulletin and the live-stream connection is found at Worship.
 In place of the Book of Common Prayer and the Hymnal 1982, we are using a full-text bulletin containing some announcments, all the Bible readings, and the text with score of all the hymns.
 It is in the PDF format that utilizes Adobe Reader.
-The hymns are solos, but if you are home or elsewhere, go ahead and sing along or hum if you are at church.
+The hymns are solos, but if you are home or elsewhere, go ahead and sing along.

 Everyone is invited to recieve Holy Communion, or the Eucharist during the in-person worship.
 Prior to approaching the altar for communion, someone will come around with hand sanitizer.
 We are only distributing the blessed bread/wafer and we ask that you recieve it in your hand and turn away, lower your mask and eat the bread facing away from people.